 As North Carolina and much of the country transition out of the stay-at-home orders, the impact and presence of COVID-19 on most of our conscious is starting to ease.
-We still have an obligation and necessity to recognize social distancing and proper sanitization, but day-to-day fears and isolation have begun to fade – at least for now.
+We still have an obligation and necessity to recognize social distancing and proper sanitization.
+However, day-to-day fears and isolation have begun to fade—at least for now.

-While our communities make this transition, employees of the healthcare industry remain on the front lines and continue to face a maximum impact on their daily lives.
-During this slow progression back to normal, it’s critical we remain supportive of those keeping us all healthy – our nurses, doctors, and providers.
-As design professionals, we must consider their needs as we plan for and guide our clients in evaluating current and future healthcare facilities.
+While our communities make this transition, healthcare employees remain on the front lines.
+They continue to face a maximum impact on their daily lives.
+During this slow progression back to normal, it’s critical we remain supportive of those keeping us all healthy, including nurses, doctors, and providers.
+As design professionals, we must consider their needs as we plan for and guide clients in evaluating current and future healthcare facilities.

 - 10-12-hour shifts with minimal breaks and personal space and time

 - The integration of more private, respite areas

 If we want our nurses and doctors to provide the highest level of care to us and our family, we too must provide the same level of thoughtfulness and care for them and their work environment.
 Patient care at the forefront of design has been ingrained in us as design professionals and reinforced through evidence-based design, and for good reason.
 This priority should not be altered; we must also be equally as diligent in designing and planning facilities that support the needs of the providers.
 The design approach must consider the potential need for social distancing, space, and access of PPE as well as thoughtful solutions that allow our caregivers opportunities to recharge, decompress and maintain their mental and emotional wellness.
 The COVID-19 pandemic may be waning, but thoughtful and responsible design will always be necessary.